oliolioli/EvolutionSimulation/README.md

 - Animals can move and search for food and mates.
 - Plants grow and reproduce.
 - Animals have neural networks that influence their behavior.
-- Sexual and Asexual reproduction
+- Sexual and asexual reproduction.

 ## Contributing